CBP Officer

 I got my approval for my COS B2 after 9 months pending.
 New l94 is until Sept 14 , received Sept 18 ! so I need to leave asap .
 Booked flight for Sept 30.
 My overstay can be " understanding " in regard I booked flight once I got notice ?
 Thank you

-Asked by Majandra about 6 years ago
+Asked by Majandra over 6 years ago

 Me and my bud were at the golf course and he kept trying to hit me with his ball so i hit his ball over the fence and then he threw my hat over and then i threw his.
 He is holding my hat hostage and i am holding his golf club hostage.
 Can i get introuble